What Do Medical Equipment Repairer Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 47,100 jobs for Medical Equipment Repairer in 2016 (in the United States).
+In 2016, there was an estimated number of 47,100 jobs in the United States for Medical Equipment Repairer.
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Equipment Repairer by 2026.
-The BLS estimates 4,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,300 job openings in this field each year.

 The states with the most job growth for Medical Equipment Repairer are Arizona, Texas, and Hawaii.
 Watch out if you plan on working in Mississippi, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.